 '''

-array_array.c:4: ... accessing out of bounds index {12}. assert 12 < 10;
+out-of-bound.c:4:[kernel] warning: accessing out of bounds index. assert 12 < 10;

 '''

 The option -unsafe-arrays tells the value analysis to warn only if the address as computed using its modelization of pointer arithmetics is invalid.
 With the option, the value analysis does not warn about line 4 and assumes that the programmer was referring to the cell t[1] [2].